10 Reasons I Cancelled Claude: Why Tokenization Isn’t Enough

 2. **User-Centric Approach**: Expect a movement toward truly understanding user needs.
 As competition heats up, companies such as Google emphasize user experience through adaptable features like continuous learning AI models.

-3. Stronger Regulation on AI Practices: The alarming feedback from Claude raises questions about industry standards.
-Increased scrutiny and proposals for regulations on support and service delivery might emerge, with organizations like the NIH weighing in on necessary ethical practices for AI engagement.
+3. **Stronger Regulation on AI Practices**: The alarming feedback from Claude raises questions about industry standards.
+Increased scrutiny and proposals for regulations on support and service delivery might emerge, with organizations calling for higher standards across the board.

 **Q: What is tokenization in AI?**